-Celebrations on Diwali festival continues for five days involving various rituals and activities.
+Celebrations on Diwali festival continues for 5 days involving various rituals and activities.
 Get more details on five days of diwali festival.

 The first day of this five day Hindu festival starts with 'Dhanteras' or 'Dhantryaodashi' sets the mood for Diwali celebrations.
 The day pays homage to Lord Dhanwantari who is associated with Ayurveda and various healing practices for the good of mankind.
 On this day, there is a tradition of taking a holy bath at sunset, lighting a diya lamp around 'Tulsi' plant and praying to Lord Yama for their well-being.
 On this day, people participate in 'havan' and also chant powerful mantras.